All Episodes

 So I've actually went to trial before.

-I went to trial as the case agent, which means I was responsible with the prosecutor for putting everything together, making sure the case stuck, and that we had all the evidence that we needed to conclude.
+I went to trial as the case agent, which means I was responsible with the prosecutor for putting everything together, making sure the case stuck and that we had all the evidence that we needed to conclude.

-It was like a three or four-day trial.
+It was like a three or four day trial.

 That's why most prosecutors never want to go to trial.

-So um, so yeah.
+So yeah.

-Thanks everybody for being with us as well.
+Thanks, everybody, for being with us as well.

-Brian Offie, thank you.
+Brian Offi, thank you.

-I'm signing off, and Michelle, you will be taking over.
+I'm signing off and Michelle, you will be taking over.

 We'll be back right back.